Michael Carone, MathWorks

 In this video, you will get an overview of Simulink®, a multi-domain modeling and simulation environment for engineers and scientists who design controls, wireless, and other dynamic systems.
 With Simulink, you can design and simulate systems before moving to hardware, and you can explore and implement new designs without having to write C, C++, or HDL code.

 Simulink is the platform for Model-Based Design that supports system-level design, simulation, automatic code generation, and continuous test and verification of embedded systems.

 Key capabilities include:

-Smart Systems drive the technology of daily life.
+Intelligent systems drive the technology of daily life.

 With Simulink, you can understand and analyze complex systems by simulating block diagrams.